deakjahn/send_log/README.md

 Send Log
 ========

-A straightforward logging solution.

-Log is sent to the console in debug mode (using ANSI color codes), to a file in release mode.
-It can be configured to use the log file in debug mode, too.
+Straightforward and simple log support with e-mail sending.
+The intended use case is easy collection of log data, allowing the user to send it to a support address when asking for help.

+Log lines are written:

+* debug mode: Flutter (colored lines) and Logcat console,
+* release/profile mode: log file (can be selected in debug mode, too).

-The log is rotated among a specified number of files with the specified sizes.
+The log is rotated among a specified number of files when the specified maximum size is reached.

-Unlike other logging solutions, this one closes and flushes the log file with each write.
-This is obviously less efficient but it makes it possible to write to the same log file from different sources (eg. both from the Dart side and your underlying platform code).
+Unlike other logging solutions, this one closes and flushes the log file after each write.
+While this is obviously less efficient, it makes it possible to write to the same log file from different locations (eg. both from the Dart side and your underlying platform code).

-The module has a call to pack the current log files into a ZIP archive and send it attached to an e-mail address.
+The module supports packing the current log files into a ZIP archive and send it attached to an e-mail address.
 Its main intended use case is to support an _Ask for help_ item in the _Settings_ page of an app that attaches the log to a support request sent by the user.

 ## Usage